tangyeah/DataVisualization/README.md

 # DataVisualization
-Based on Gephi SDK ，IBM project
+Based on Gephi SDK
+Find subgraph of imported data
+Highlight the neighbors of the clicked vertex